SZun/ETF-Forecasts/README.md

 ## Analysis

 ### Data
-The data that used was pulled from Yahoo Finance.
+The data used was pulled from Yahoo Finance.
 The focus of the data was on three ETFs: ARKK, SPY, and FNGU.
 The timeframe of the data is from January of 2018 to March of 2022.
 To get a clear review and analysis of the data we used the "Adjusted Close" price.

 ### Facebook Prophet vs Tensorflow LSTM RNN Forecasting Results
 @TODO